tinkercademy-bootcamp/chat-project-aryan12cc/exercise-1/README.md

 - Commit and push your changes to git
 - Each commit should be responding to a single task or question
 - Why is it important to keep your commit to a single task or question?
-  - Commits can be represented as a milestone for the project.
-I think one should save every particular task achieved, which is why commits should be made to a single task.
+  - Commits can be represented as a progress chart for the project.
+One should save every particular task achieved (as that adds to the projects), which is why commits should be made to a single task.
 - Is it better to have a lot of very small commits, or one big commit when everything is working?
   - A lot of small commits is better, since if something doesn't work in one of the commits, you still have some amount of progress.
 Furthermore, it's easier to debug as we know the commit to work on.